 We may consider strategic transactions, such as acquisitions of companies, asset purchases, and or in-licensing of products, product candidates or technologies.
-Additional potential transactions that we may consider include a variety of different business arrangements, including spin-offs, collaboration partnerships, joint ventures, restructurings, divestitures, business combinations and investments.
+In addition, if we are unable to access capital on a timely basis and on terms that are acceptable to us, we may be forced to restructure certain aspects of our business or identify and complete one or more strategic collaborations or other transactions in order to fund the development or commercialization of tenapanor or certain of our product candidates through the use of alternative structures.
+Additional potential transactions that we may consider include a variety of different business arrangements, including spin-offs, spin outs, collaboration partnerships, joint ventures, restructurings, divestitures, business combinations and investments.
 Any such transaction may require us to incur non-recurring or other charges, may increase our near- and long-term expenditures and may pose significant integration challenges or disrupt our management or business, which could adversely affect our operations and financial results.
 For example, these transactions may entail numerous operational and financial risks, including:

-- up-front, milestone and royalty payments, equity investments and financial support of new research and development candidates including increase of personnel, all of which may be substantial; - · exposure to unknown liabilities; - disruption of our business and diversion of our management's time and attention in order to develop acquired products, product candidates or technologies; - incurrence of substantial debt or dilutive issuances of equity securities to pay for acquisitions; - higher-than-expected acquisition and integration costs; - · write-downs of assets or goodwill or impairment charges; - · increased amortization expenses;

-- difficulty and cost in combining the operations and personnel of any acquired businesses with our operations and personnel; - · impairment of relationships with key suppliers or customers of any acquired businesses due to changes in management and ownership; and - inability to retain key employees of any acquired businesses.
+- · up-front, milestone and royalty payments, equity investments and financial support of new research and development candidates including increase of personnel, all of which may be substantial; - · exposure to unknown liabilities; - disruption of our business and diversion of our management's time and attention in order to develop acquired products, product candidates or technologies; - · incurrence of substantial debt or dilutive issuances of equity securities to pay for acquisitions; - · higher-than-expected acquisition and integration costs; - · write-downs of assets or goodwill or impairment charges; - · increased amortization expenses; - · difficulty and cost in combining the operations and personnel of any acquired businesses with our operations and personnel; - · impairment of relationships with key suppliers or customers of any acquired businesses due to changes in management and ownership; and - · inability to retain key employees of any acquired businesses.